polubarev/tg_bot_habits_ai_v2/README.md

      "data_directory": "data/habits/"
      ```

+## Google Sheets Integration

+The bot automatically creates several worksheets in your linked Google Sheet:

+1. **Diary Raw**: Contains all your habit entries, including multiple entries for the same day.
+2. **Diary**: Contains aggregated habit data, keeping only the latest entry for each day.
+3. **Dreams**: Contains all your recorded dreams with timestamps.

+## Dream Tracking

+To record and save your dreams:

+1. Use the `/dream` command to start dream recording.
+2. Enter your dream description via text or voice message.
+3. Review the dream description and confirm to save it.
+4. If needed, you can edit the dream description before saving.
+5. Your dreams are saved to the "Dreams" worksheet in your linked Google Sheet.

 ## Validation Script (`validate_config.py`)

 Before running the bot, it's crucial to ensure that your `config.yaml` file is correctly set up.
 The `validate_config.py` script checks the configuration file for: